 1. Setup takes longer than expected

 Mapping your existing review process into PerformYard's structure requires real upfront work.
 If you're coming from scattered spreadsheets or an older tool, you're not just configuring software — you're also clarifying your own review process in ways you haven't before.
-Most teams need several weeks of active configuration before the platform is ready to run.
+Most teams need 3–6 weeks of active configuration before the platform is ready to run.

 Why this matters: If you need to launch a review cycle in the next 30 days, PerformYard may not be ready in time without a dedicated implementation effort.